LogtalkDotOrg/logtalk3/manuals/sources/refman/control/send_to_object_2.rst

 the :term:`closed-world assumption`).

-When the predicate used to answer the message is a :term:`meta-predicate`, the :term:`calling context <predicate calling context>` is the object sending the message.
+When the predicate used to answer the message is a :term:`meta-predicate`, the :term:`calling context <predicate calling context>` for the predicate meta-arguments is the object sending the message.

 The ``{Proxy}::Message`` syntax allows simplified access to :term:`parametric object proxies <parametric object proxy>`.